 November 16, 2017

 The number of people alive today pales in comparison to the number who could exist in the future.
-It may therefore be extremely important to ensure that human civilisation flourishes far into the future.
+It may therefore be extremely important to ensure that human civilization flourishes far into the future, enjoying fulfilling lives free of suffering.

 There are a number of ways we might work to ensure a positive future for humanity.
 We could work to better understand and prevent extinction risks - catastrophic events that have the potential to destroy all life on this planet.
 We may want to focus on the broader category of existential risks- events that could dramatically and irreversibly curtail humanity’s potential.
 Or we might focus on increasing the chance that the lives of our descendants are positive in other ways: for example, improving democracy or the ability of institutions to make good decisions.